novaleafoahu/leafyvillage_portfolio/content/project/watermelon/index.md

 With these values, the fertilizer can be applied weekly throughout the months.
 Simply divide the amount of fertilizer by the number of weeks the watermelon plant may grow.
 To simplify measuring, convert lbs to grams...

 1.5 lbs of calcium nitrate = ~680 grams.
 Therefore, over 12 weeks, you can apply 680/12 = 56 grams of calcium nitrate weekly to a 100 SF garden bed.
 For a potted watermelon plant, ~0.5 grams of calcium nitrate.
-The same can be done for the Phosphorous and Potassium.
+The same can be done for the Phosphorous and Potassium [^2].

 ### In the ground